V-Squared/v2-Plan/system/reference.md

 ## Real world example
 → [GitHub►V²►V-Squared.github.io►Issues►Labels](https://github.com/V-Squared/V-Squared.github.io/labels)

+## Consistent Base Labels for each Repository
+For the sake of consistency we have added the same *Base Labels* to each repository.
+We may choose to add *Special Labels* to repositories with special functions.
+However, our structure is that all Articles (including those about developments in other repositories) are in the V-Squared.github.io repository and not in the dedicated repository.
+In turn we need all special labels to be dublicated in the V-Squared.github.io repository.

 ## Tip
 Most repositories use colons in the label name to structure groups.
 E.g. "sprint: now".
 This leads to hard to read URLS: ```https://github.com/V-Squared/V-Squared.github.io/labels/sprint%3A%20now```.
 Using dots gives you two benefits: First your label names are shorter: "sprint.now".
 Second your URL remains legible: ```https://github.com/V-Squared/V-Squared.github.io/labels/sprint.now```